+Quantified Objective: # TBD

-Timeframe: Revise Zoning Code to allow mixed-income projects up to a total of
+Timeframe: Revise Zoning Code to allow mixed-income projects up to a total

-88 du/ac, inclusive of all state and local bonuses, by June 2026.
+of 88 du/ac, inclusive of all state and local bonuses, by June 2026.

+2026; Pursue alternative actions by August 2027-Responsible Party:

+Community Planning and Building Department

+Funding Source: General Fund

+(Formerly 3-3.1.b: Surplus Sites)

+Program 1.1.C: Development on Small Sites

-In recognition of the fact that small sites can be difficult to develop, the City will continue to offer incentives and concessions that facilitate development on small sites in the commercial and multifamily districts.
+Small In recognition of the fact that small sites can be difficult to develop particularly when development standards don't adequately take into account small lot dimensions.
+The , the City will continue to offer incentives and concessions that facilitate development on small sites in the commercial and multi-family districts, including density bonuses that allow for development upto 88 du/ac multifamily districts.
 Most notable among these incentives is a density bonus for mixed-income projects that include deed-restricted affordable units allowing for development up to a total of 88 du/ac, inclusive of all state and local bonuses.

 Another challenge in developing small sites is achieving compliance with parking requirements.
-Presently, Carmel Municipal Code Section 17.14.060 (Central Commercial (CC) District Regulations

-Applicable) waives off-street parking entirely for apartments in the CC district.
-In the Service Commercial (SC) District the required parking for a market rate unit is 1 space per unit, and in the Residential and Limited Commercial (RC) District and Multi-Family (R4) District it is 1.5 spaces per unit.
-However, for an affordable housing unit in any of these four Districts, the requirement is already reduced to 1⁄2 space per unit and is reduced even further to 1⁄3 space per unit for senior housing units (senior housing also has a guest parking requirement of 1 space per 4 housing units).
+Presently, Carmel Municipal Code Section 17.14.060 (Central Commercial (CC) District Regulations Applicable) waives off-street parking entirely for apartments in the CC district.
+In the Service Commercial (SC) District,-the required parking for a market rate unit is 1 space per unit, and in the Residential and Limited Commercial (RC) District and Multi-Family (R4) District it is 1.5 spaces per unit.
+However, for an affordable housing unit is in any of these four Districts, the requirement is already reduced to /2 space per unit and is reduced even further to /3 space per unit for senior housing it is /3 space per unit.
+Senior units (senior housing also has a guest parking requirement of 1 space per 4 housing units).
 The City will further evaluate the residential parking requirements in the Service Commercial (SC) and Residential & Limited Commercial (RC) zoning districts to help facilitate the development of market rate housing.
-Alternative parking programs such as bike and/or car share, and free or discounted bus passes, will also be evaluated to offset potential reductions in parking requirements.
+Alternative parking programs such as bike and/or car share, or and free or discounted bus passes, will also be evaluated to offset reduced potential reductions in parking requirements.